Over 70,000 people overdosed from opioids such as heroin, morphine, and fentanyl in 2017. Opioids…

 - The fourth layer is a protective, backing sheet of foil that protects fentanyl from leaking out of the controlled, patch membrane.

 Fentanyl patches are a sort-of last resort pain management system after other approaches have not worked.
 They are only prescribed if someone is already opioid-dependent as a result of taking at least 60 mg of morphine, 30 mg of oxycodone, or 8 mg of hydromorphone daily.
-The risk of fentanyl overdose is significantly higher for someone who is not already opioid-dependent.
+The risk of a fentanyl overdose is significantly higher for someone who is not already opioid-dependent.

 Side Effects of Fentanyl Transdermal Systems